Game-Dev-Network/GDN-Lab/Unity/Unity 2D/HighScoreScene/v1/README.md

 # How to use

+  Download the unity package and double click on it.
+The script folder is used to see in github which changes have been made, you don't need to download it.

-  To use this system you just need to add the whole project into your assets folder and do the following:
+  To use this system you just need to:

   **Important:** Change the name of the scene where to go back after this scene at "Highscore/Data/ScoreSceneData.asset"